JohnnyBoomKek/celery/README.md

 # Sending Emails with Django and Celery
-learning project with sole purpose of learning celery
+learning project with the sole purpose of learning celery

 About the project:

     Integrating Django and Celery to have Django send emails through Celery